jbeales/wp-e-commerce-to-woocommerce-converter/README.md

 This has been tested on WP 4.8.9, using WPEC 3.13.1 and Woocommerce 3.4.7.

 Please let us know if you have any issues or requests.

+## Suggestions for future improvements

+- Operate more on WooCommerce objects, (WC_Product, WC_Order, etc), instead of the underlying WP data.
+- Improve handling of taxes on orders, (tax rates and tax totals on orders & items in orders).
+- Improve handling of product galleries.